empty baby nursery after a stillbirth

 By Amy Morrison

-Not that long ago, stillbirth was an easier topic to talk about.
-At the turn of the century, infant mortality was so high that if you lost a baby at birth (or shortly thereafter) you weren’t the odd man out.
-Everyone knew someone who lost a child, heck, some parents didn’t even name their children until they hit a year because odds were they wouldn’t make it that long.
+At the turn of the century, infant mortality was so high that if you lost a baby at birth (or shortly after that), you weren’t the odd man out.
+Everyone knew someone who lost a child.
+Heck, some parents didn’t even name their children until they hit a year because the odds were they wouldn’t make it that long.

-So clearly that has changed and stillbirth is less common.
-That’s great, but the downside is we are less comfortable with it because it’s less commonplace now.
 It also doesn’t help that it’s shitty, and sad, and scary and devastating so we just keep it on the down low because there’s no point in scaring expectant parents.
-Hey, I’m all for keeping it upbeat, but if it does happen we’ve now added a layer of taboo to that loss and pain.
+Hey, I’m all for keeping it upbeat, but if it does happen, we’ve now added a layer of taboo to that loss and pain.

-While stillbirth rates have plummeted over the decades, approximately 1% of babies in the U.S. are born still which is still pretty up there.
+While stillbirth rates have plummeted over the decades, approximately 1% of babies in the U.S. are born still, which is still pretty up there.
 It’s actually 10 times the number of babies that tragically die of SIDS.

 So let’s just get this shit done and lift the tarp on this scary topic.

-When a baby dies after 20 weeks of pregnancy, it is called stillbirth.
 Anything before that is considered a miscarriage.
 (Note: it looks like the U.K. considers the 24-week mark the change in definition).

-In most cases, stillbirth occurs before delivery and less often during labor.
 The cause of stillbirth is often linked to placenta issues, infections, chromosomal disorders, blood clots, umbilical cord accidents or chronic health issues in mom – like diabetes, high blood pressure, kidney disease, etc. – but sometimes they just don’t know why a baby is born still.

 It’s usually picked up at an ultrasound appointment or by mom with a sudden drop in fetal movement.